 With so many choices for smoke alarms on the market, it can be confusing when trying to choose the right one.
-The NEW IoPhic® smoke and fire alarm from Universal Security Instruments solves that problem.
-IoPhic Smart Technology is the only alarm with patented microprocessor technology that helps eliminate dangerous nuisance alarms.
+The NEW Universal Smoke Sensing Technology (USST)® smoke and fire alarm from Universal Security Instruments solves that problem.
+Originally named IoPhic, these are the only alarms with patented microprocessor technology that helps eliminate dangerous nuisance alarms.

-What is IoPhic® Smart Technology?
+What is Universal Smoke Sensing Technology Smart Technology?

-IoPhic smoke and fire alarms have a new smart technology that uses a patented microprocessor to help to distinguish nuisance alarms from a real fire and provide the most accurate detection results to keep families safe.
+Universal Smoke Sensing smoke and fire alarms have a new smart technology that uses a patented microprocessor to help to distinguish nuisance alarms from a real fire and provide the most accurate detection results to keep families safe.

-Why choose IoPhic for my home?
+Why choose Universal Smoke Sensing Technology for my home?

 Fires can double in size in as little as 30 seconds, so the smart microprocessor technology, included in these detectors, respond quickly to give you the extra time to react and protect your family.